-Over time, your expansion tank can become waterlogged.
+In time, your expansion tank can become waterlogged.
 This can happen for a few reasons.

-However, if you have a newer system and your tank gets waterlogged, it’s very possible that the internal bladder has ruptured.
+However, if you have a newer system and your tank gets waterlogged, it’s possible that the internal bladder has ruptured.
 Waterlogging in a newer system could also be due to pinhole leaks in your tank.

 You will need an expansion tank if you have a closed water supply.
 This means water that enters your home’s water system from the mains supply can only leave it by flowing from a faucet, shower, or another outlet.
 As water expands when it is heated, this increased volume needs somewhere to go.
 In an open supply, it can simply go back where it came from but in a closed system, it will need somewhere else to go.